AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/NoEval/Or/RangeCheck/tc.rst

-**"if A or else B", where both conditions involve a range check that may fail at run-time**

-Check DC for "if A or else B" where both conditions involve a range check that may fail at run time.
+**DC on "if A or else B" where both conditions involve a range check that may fail at run-time**